dashpay/dips/compressed-headers.md

 ### Service Bit

-A new service bit would be required so that the nodes can advertise their ability to supply compact headers.
+A new service bit is required so that the nodes can advertise their ability to supply compact headers.
+Dash uses bit 11 and designates it `NODE_HEADERS_COMPRESSED`.

 ### P2P Messages